m0e33/REST-bot/README.md

 ```

 ### Inference
-Currently, due to memory leak issues, we are not able to provide a model with decent performance.
+Currently, due to hardware constraints (RAM), we are not able to provide a model with decent performance.
 However, all the infrastructure for model inference has been integrated.
 Mandatory for inference to work is a _successfull_ training run, whether it trained the model up to a good test loss value or not.
-A successfull trainings run yields the following assets:
+A successfull training run yields the following assets:
 - Serialized configurations, which determin the configuration for the model to load
 - Serialized model weights, the core for inference
 - Serialized word-embedding weights, an important part for preprocessing.